Aachen Town Hall: 20th century

 Aachen’s city hall survived World War I without sustaining damage, but during the civil unrest in the Rhenish Republic period, the City Hall was stormed by a group of separatists who caused serious damage both to its interior and exterior.

 During the World War II, Aachen City Hall was heavily damaged by bombing raids, especially those occurring on 14 July 1943 and 11 April 1944.
 On 14 July 1943, the roof of the building and both towers burned, and afterwards the structure retained a distinctive shape due to the heat that twisted the steel skeletons inside the tower caps.
 The Coronation Hall was also heavily damaged and the north facing wall was moved in places up to 30 centimeters vertically.
 The imminent threat of collapse was staved off through the use of emergency beams that held the structure in place.
-Because of rain penetrating the interior of the building as well as its frescoes were severely affected.
+Because of rain penetrating the interior of the building as well its frescoes were severely affected.
 Five of the eight frescoes were removed by Franz Stiewi and stored at the Suermondt-Ludwig-Museum.

 In 1945, the architect Otto Gruber and the engineer Richard Stumpf prepared a report on the structural integrity of the building.
 With the help of Professor Josef Pirlet, the dilapidated north façade was reinforced with steel and tension bars, and in 1946, the building’s roof was repaired by using makeshift sheets of zinc.
 After structural analysis was conducted and the foreground reinforced, the replacement of the north façade took place (since almost all of the arches there were broken).
 The arches on the ground floor were again closed for repairs in 1950, and the reconstruction of the Emperor Hall was largely completed by 1953, with the configuration of the room following in the next few years.

 The question of how the tower caps should be rebuilt remained at the heart of a controversial discussion.
 In 1966 Professor Wilhelm K. Fischer, who greatly contributed to the reconstruction of Aachen, wrote a draft for the towers’ design.
 The students from RWTH Aachen University also took part in the debate, submitting 24 designs for consideration.
 In 1968 eight additional expert designs were submitted to a working group whose mission was to rebuild the towers and, after discussing several modern samples, the group agreed on a design proposed by the conservation-restoration expert Leo Hugot, who insisted on the historical image of the towers.
 The tower caps were finally finished in 1978.